Contextualized Computing and Ambient Intelligent Systems

 Kontextsensitive und Ambient Intelligente Systeme

 Achtung: Dies sind die Materialien zur Veranstaltung im Sommersemester 2018, nicht die zur aktuellen Veranstaltung.
-Die Vorlesung findet im Sommersmester 2021 als Onlinekurs statt, die Materialien sind nur im LearnWeb der Uni Hildesheim zu finden.
+Neuere Materialien finden sich ausschließlich im LearnWeb der Uni Hildesheim.

 Beware: on this page, you find material for the summer term 2018, not the current installment of this course.
-In summer 2021, the course is online only, you will find course material in the LearnWeb of the Uni of Hildesheim.
+Newer course material can be found exclusively in the LearnWeb of the University of Hildesheim.

 Handouts, Slides